gitduck6/unsystematic-shell/README.md

 I wanted to name it **Ulduz shell**, ulduz meaning star in my language Azerbaijani, while star had no specific meaning or relation to the project, I just thought it would fit since I was already calling it ush.
 Despite all this I changed my mind after my friend didnt like the name :p.
 So currently looking for a proper name, a suggeestion wouldnt be bad!

+and please dont mind the possibly messy text, cos its kinda hard to update the readme eachtime consistently
 ## Current feature list:

 | Feature                    | State           |